petitejess/fx1_syd_mood_booster_hackathon/README.md

 ## Acknowledgement

-Ana Lazarevska, Duong Pham and Jessica Gozali would like to thank our awesome Coder Academy educators (a.k.a. mentors), Nandini and Alex for helping us to make things possible!
+[Ana Lazarevska](https://github.com/aplazarevska), [Duong Pham](https://github.com/pduong987) and [Jessica Gozali](https://github.com/petitejess)Jessica Gozali would like to thank our awesome Coder Academy educators (a.k.a. mentors), Nandini and Alex for helping us to make things possible!